getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 ## Installing Nancy

-First we want to create our package file.
+First, we want to create our package file.
 This is an xml document that defines our application's dependencies.
 Similar to a requirements.txt or a Gemfile, if you are familiar with Python or Ruby.

 Create a new folder in your project for packages.

 `mkdir -p packages`

-and create a file called packages.config with the following content.
+and create a file called packages.config with the following content:

 ```
 <?xml version="1.0" encoding="utf-8"?>